Built for the Big Leagues

 “College GameDay was right in front of us,” she said.
 “Even though we weren’t inside the main events, being part of the atmosphere was incredible.”

-By senior year, Yingst had become president of the Sport Management Club — a role that required leadership, communication, and plenty of fundraising.
-It also gave her the opportunity to guide younger students in the same way older students had once guided her.
+By senior year, Yingst became president of the Sport Management Club — a role that required leadership, communication, and plenty of fundraising.
+It also gave her an opportunity to mentor younger students in the same way upperclassment once guided her.

 “It’s been a lot of fun,” Yingst said.
 “Working with younger students, choosing who goes on trips, and managing a strong group of 15 or so consistently involved members.”

-She takes that responsibility seriously.
-Because the club’s travel spots are limited, she prioritizes students who participate regularly, contribute to fundraising, and show genuine commitment.
+She took that responsibility seriously.
+Because the club’s travel spots are limited, she prioritized students who participate regularly, contributed to fundraising, and showed genuine commitment to the club and interest in the sports industry.

 “That was a big one,” Yingst said.
 “We’ve had to work hard, but it’s worth it.”